dunconio/dwm-dunc/README.md

         set-showstatus            - set to 1 if the status text should be displayed, -1 to ignore root window name changes
+        set-split-enabled         - set to 1 to enable splitting the physical monitor into virtual monitors (no effect
+                                    when set-split-type is 0)
+        set-split-type            - set to 1 to split the screen horizontally, 2 to split vertically
         set-start-tag             - default tag to activate on startup set-switch-on-empty       - switch to the specified tag when no more clients are visible under the active tag